 We have a 1,200-gallon fresh water holding tank behind the house that feeds our whole home with water.

-- We call a local guy who fills up water tanks for people in the area with pure, crystal-clean well water; it costed us $100 for a complete fill when we first arrived
+- We called a local guy who fills up water tanks for people in the area with pure, crystal-clean well water; it costed us $100 for a complete fill when we first arrived

-- Our rain catchment system provides free water whenever it rains, though it’s not nearly as clean
+- Our rain catchment system provided free water whenever it rained, though it’s not nearly as clean

 Our rain catchment system consists of gutters on the back of the house that attach to a PVC pipe that directs the flow of water downward into our separate 210-gallon rain catchment tank.